marrywal/hungryList/README.md

 expo start
 ```

-This will then generate a QR code that will run the program on your iOS device.
+This will generate a QR code that runs the program on your device.

 Install the ExpoRun app and open the project using the camera to scan the QR code.